Terms and Conditions

 The failure on the part of either party to the Contract to exercise or enforce any rights conferred by the contract shall not be deemed to be a waiver of any such right nor operate so as to bar the exercise or enforcement thereof at any time or times thereafter.

-Any notice required to be given thereunder in writing shall be deemed to have been duly given if sent by pre-paid first class post, telex, fax transmission, email or telegraph addressed to the party concerned at its principle place of business or last known address.
+Any notice required to be given thereunder in writing shall be deemed to have been duly given if sent by pre-paid first class post, telex, email or telegraph addressed to the party concerned at its principle place of business or last known address.

 Headings to any of these conditions are included to facilitate reference only and shall not affect the construction hereof.